Geology Virtual Trips:

 Student Questions are intended for students to closely examine each field trip and demonstrate their understanding by researching answers from outside sources or by closely examining the descriptions and figure captions.
 These questions are meant to supplement student learning in the classroom and are intended to be of significant use for additional online learning.

-ANSWERS TO THESE QUESTIONS WILL BE AVAILABLE TO TEACHERS IN BOOKLET FORM AT COST (SHIPPING AND HANDLING).
-INFORMATION WILL FOLLOW SHORTLY.
+ANSWERS TO THESE QUESTIONS WILL BE AVAILABLE TO TEACHERS UPON REQUEST AND PROOF OF INSTITUTIONAL AFFLIATION.